 Italian stuffed mushrooms is an appetizer that everyone loves!
 Mushroom caps are filled with a delightful blend of breadcrumbs, chopped mushroom stems, garlic, parsley, and Parmigiano Reggiano that has been lightly sauteed with white wine and lemon juice, and baked until tender.
-These are perfect to serve at any gathering but are so good you'll want to make them for quiet evenings in too!
+These are perfect to serve at any gathering but are so good you’ll want to make them for quiet evenings at home too!

 Italian stuffed mushrooms are a dish I grew up eating.